B-17 Ball Turret, Ammunition and the story of a Ball Turret Gunner Updated: 28 JUN 2021

 The Ball Turret Gunner from B17 42-31377 Pot O´Gold crashed on 22 FEB 1944, tells in BALL TURRET about his job.
 See much more from Sgt Lester Schrenk!

 See ID+Lester Schrenk and his comments on B-17 Ammo.
-To make it easy for you his story of being a Ball Turret Gunner is right here, the same as in the pdf-file:
+See also Ammunition.
+His story of being a Ball Turret Gunner is right here, the same as in the pdf-file:

 BALL TURRET, by Lester Schrenk Dec.
 2000